bluelight773/bluelight773.github.io/_posts/2020-10-17-logistic-regression-pytorch.md

-# MNIST Logistic Regression Using PyTorch
+# Logistic Regression Using PyTorch

 We'll apply Logistic Regression on the MNIST dataset.
 This means we'll have one weight parameter per pixel and one bias parameter per output (class).